owaisnaim/S3Bucket-Spring-Boot-App/README.md

 # Amazon S3 Bucket Using Spring Boot

 AWS Account

 •	Create AWS Free Tier Account.

 •	Create a new Amazon S3 Bucket.
 An Amazon S3 bucket is a public cloud storage resource available in Amazon Web Services' (AWS) Simple Storage Service (S3), an object storage offering.
-Amazon S3 buckets, which are similar to file folders, store objects, which consist of data and its descriptive metadata
+Amazon S3 buckets, which are similar to file folders, store objects, which consist of data and its descriptive metadata.

 •	Create a new access key and secret key to access that S3 Bucket.